miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 *Only Vim and eMacs users will remain standing.*

 I'm not saying don't use VSCode and its forks!
-I use Cursor AI every day myself -- but do it while knowing that none of the specifics of the muscle memory you develop (e.g. `Ctrl` + `Shift` + `P`) are future-proof.
+I use Cursor AI every day myself -- but do so while knowing that none of the specifics of the muscle memory you develop (e.g. `Ctrl` + `Shift` + `P`) are future-proof.
 Prepare for a **POOF!**

 What about Zed?
 Who's Zed?
 Zed's not dead... yet.